Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 solution goes into much more detail on this, but this allows us to refer to an "88 bit stretch of binary information" by simply saying the data belongs in an "88 bit index".
 It's a subtle, but important, philosophical shift in how one should _perceive_ information.
-A stray byte is entirely meaningless without _context_ - but a stray byte which is observed this afternoon inside an 88-bit index is entirely different!
+A stray byte is entirely meaningless without _context_ - but a stray byte which observed _this afternoon_ inside an _88-bit_ index is entirely different!
 This shift provides the binary information with a _story_ which defines its _purpose,_ rather than being just another number in a standard width register.

 **Sub Byte Indexes** - A sub-byte index is any bit range less than 8 bits wide.
 For ease, these are the names of the